First all-private astronaut team aboard space station ready to fly home

-The SpaceX Crew Dragon capsule carrying the four-man team of Houston-based startup company Axiom Space was scheduled to undock from the ISS, orbiting 250 miles (420 km) above Earth, at about 9 p.m.
-EDT (0100 GMT Monday) to embark on a 16-hour return descent.
+The SpaceX Crew Dragon capsule carrying the four-man team of Houston-based startup company Axiom Space was scheduled to undock from the ISS, orbiting 420km above Earth, at about 9pm to embark on a 16-hour return descent.

-The flight home was postponed for several days due to unfavorable weather conditions at the splashdown zone, extending the Axiom crew's stay in orbit well beyond its original departure date early last week.
+The flight home was postponed for several days due to unfavourable weather conditions at the splashdown zone, extending the Axiom crew's stay in orbit well beyond its original departure date early last week.

 The multinational team was led by Spanish-born retired NASA astronaut Michael Lopez-Alegria, 63, Axiom's vice president for business development.
 His second-in-command was Larry Connor, 72, a technology entrepreneur and aerobatics aviator from Ohio designated as the mission pilot.